jonathdls/Naval_Architect-Marine_Analysis/README.md

 ### 3) Added mass and natural period
 Global performance and natural period is important parameters for a floating structure.

-The task 3 Python file contains a simplified ```NaturalPeriod``` class that can return added mass and natural period for a cylinder and a barge in accordance with approximated methods
+The task 3 Python file contains a  ```SimplifiedFloater``` class, and ```SimplifiedBarge``` and ```SimplifiedCylindeer``` sub classes that can return added mass and natural period for a cylinder and a barge in accordance with approximated methods
 This class can be used to answer the following questions:
- - a) What is the added mass of a cylinder with diameter = 100m
+ - a) What is the added mass of a cylinder with diameter = 100m?
- - b) What is the natural period of the same cylinder with mass = 200,000t.
-Use the added mass determined in a) (if you didn't solve a), use a33=300,000t)
+ - b) What is the natural period of a barge with mass = 150,000t, length=300m, width=55m and draft=18m?
+Hint, first calculate the estimated added mass through the estimated_added_mass method, then the heave natural period

 Be aware that the ```NaturalPeriod``` class and its methods expect and return SI units.
 ### 4)